-Our Board has two standing committees: an audit committee and a compensation committee.
+Upon the effective date of the registration statement of which this prospectus forms part, our Board will have three standing committees: an audit committee and a compensation committee.
 Each committee will operate under a charter that has been approved by our board and will have the composition and responsibilities described below.
 Subject to phase-in rules and a limited exception, Nasdaq rules and Rule 10A-3 under the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors, and Nasdaq rules require that the compensation committee of a listed company be comprised solely of independent directors.